 A workflow may only be in one of three states: executing, paused, or stopped.
-These states are indicated by the yellow highlighting of the , , and buttons, respectively.
+These states are indicated by the yellow highlighting of the \triangleright , \blacksquare , and \bullet buttons, respectively.
 A workflow is executed by clicking the button.
-Subsequently the workflow and any running pipeline recipe may be stopped immediately by clicking the button, or the workflow may be paused by clicking the button which will allow the current actor/recipe to finish execution before the workflow is actually paused.
-Note that after clicking the button, it is possible that more than one actor is executed, since this behaviour depends on the workflow scheduling.
-For instance, if there are two actors in parallel, and you pause the workflow while one is being executed, then both of them will be executed before the workflow is actually paused.
-After pausing, the workflow may be resumed by clicking the button again.
+Subsequently the workflow and any running pipeline recipe may be stopped immediately by clicking the \bullet button, or the workflow may be paused by clicking the \blacksquare button which will allow the current actor/recipe to finish execution before the workflow is actually paused.
+After pausing, the workflow may be resumed by clicking the \bullet button again.